aantron/markup.ml/README.md

 In addition to being error-correcting, the parsers are:

-- *streaming*: capable of parsing partial input while more input is still being received;
+- **streaming**: capable of parsing partial input and emitting signals while more input is still being received;
-- *lazy*: not parsing input unless it is needed to emit the next parsing signal, so you can easily stop parsing partway through a document – in the example, no parsing happens until `to_string` is called;
+- **lazy**: not parsing input unless it is needed to emit the next parsing signal, so you can easily stop parsing partway through a document;
-- *non-blocking*: they can be used with [Lwt][lwt], but still provide a straightforward synchronous interface for simple usage; and
+- **non-blocking**: they can be used with [Lwt][lwt], but still provide a straightforward synchronous interface for simple usage; and
-- *one-pass*: memory consumption is limited since the parsers don't build up a document representation, nor buffer input beyond a small amount of lookahead.
+- **one-pass**: memory consumption is limited since the parsers don't build up a document representation, nor buffer input beyond a small amount of lookahead.

 The parsers detect character encodings automatically.
 Strings emitted are in UTF-8.

-The parsers are subjected to fairly thorough [testing][tests], with more tests to be added in the future.
+The parsers are subjected to fairly thorough [testing][tests].

+For a higher-level parser, see [Lambda Soup][lambdasoup], which is based on Markup.ml, but can search documents using CSS selectors, and perform various manipulations.

-## Interface and simple usage
+## Overview and basic usage

 The interface is centered around four functions between byte streams and signal
 streams: [`parse_html`][parse_html], [`write_html`][write_html],
 [`parse_xml`][parse_xml], and [`write_xml`][write_xml].
 These have several
 optional arguments for fine-tuning their behavior.
-The rest of the functions either input or output byte streams, or transform signal streams in some interesting way.
+The rest of the functions either [input][input] or [output][output] byte streams, or [transform][transform] signal streams in some interesting way.

-An example with an optional argument:
+Here is an example with an optional argument:

 ```ocaml
 (* Show up to 10 XML well-formedness errors to the user.
 Stop after